Renerick/htmx-signalr/README.md

 ### Events

+#### `htmx:signalr:start`

+This event is triggered once connection with the hub has been established.
+This event is raised on `signalr-connect` element.

+- `connectionId` contains id of SignalR connection object (if present)

+Cancelling the event has no effect.

 #### `htmx:signalr:message`

 This event is triggered on the elements with active method subscription when a message is received from the hub